markd315/GitTutorial/README.md

 ###### Credits: Mark Davis, Greg Harmon

-//TODO: add the target audience into the presentation

 ## Learning Goals:
 * [Track progress and assignments with Trello](#trello-tracking)
 * [Understand Git and Github](#git-explainer)